FC Bayern Munich: A data-driven approach to rebuild the ‘Rekordmeister’

 When we take a look at Bayern Munich’s second team (which is playing in the Regionalliga and promoted to the 3rd rank at Liga), the team consists of some young and interesting players who will (maybe) join the first team during the preparation of the upcoming season.
 On a short term basis, these players will probably not play a (important) role in Bayern’s first eleven.
 Nevertheless, it’s important to keep an eye on some of these players, e.g. Dutch-striker Joshua Zirkzee (SciSkill Potential of 84.5, SciSkill Development of +15.8 over the last 6 months), wingers Meritan Shabani (who also played as an attacking midfielder) and Woo-Yeong Jeong (SciSkill Potential of 90.5) but also Left Back Derrick Köhn (SciSkill Potential of 95.0).

-Bayern II: With the use of Insight’s Shadow Team functionality, take a look at Bayern Munich’s second team.
+Bayern II: With the use of the Shadow Team functionality in SciSports’ platform, take a look at Bayern Munich’s second team.

 Based on their current SciSkill